-Students entering 10th grade scoring below Level 3 on the Biology 1 EOC must receive remediation.
-Remediation will be accomplished through a Biology CR course or through other methods such as pullout, before school or after school tutoring, etc.
+Students entering 10th grade with an F science course grade the previous year scoring below Level 3 on the Biology 1 EOC must receive remediation.
+Remediation may will be accomplished through their regular science class, a Biology CR course or through other methods such as pull-out, before school or after school tutoring, etc.